 Data relating to criminal convictions and offences are not categorised as a special category of data for the purposes of the GDPR.
-This does not, however, amount to a change as data of this kind was not treated as a special category of data under the Data Protection Directive (although the UK Data Protection Act effectively treats personal data relating to criminal proceedings and convictions in an identical way).
+This is consistent with previous provisions as data of this kind was not treated as a special category of data under the Data Protection Directive.

-The rules under the GDPR in relation to data concerning criminal convictions and offences mirror those which applied under the Data Protection Directive.
+Similarly, the rules under the GDPR in relation to data concerning criminal convictions and offences mirror those which applied under the Data Protection Directive.
 Article 10 provides that such data may be processed only under the control of official authority or where the processing is authorised by Union law or Member State law that provides appropriate safeguards.
-There remains notable continued national divergence in this area.
+There is notable national divergence in this area.